StanfordVL/taskonomy/taskbank/README.md

 ## Introduction

-These models are based on specific networks of the [Taskonomy](http://taskonomy.vision/) project.
+These models are based on task specific networks of the [Taskonomy](http://taskonomy.vision/) project.
 For more extensive discussions about Taskonomy and transfer learning, please see the [CVPR 2018 paper](http://taskonomy.vision/).
-This repository solely focuses on provding an easy to use unified bank for the pretrained vision tasks.
-21 single image input tasks and 4 quadratic (2 input image) tasks are included.
+This repository focuses on provding an easy to use unified bank for the pretrained vision tasks.
+There are 21 tasks accepting one image as input (e.g. image to surface normals) and 4 tasks accepting multiple (e.g. relative camera pose estimation).
+Detailed definitions of each task is provided [here](https://github.com/StanfordVL/taskonomy/blob/master/taskbank/assets/web_assets/task_definitions.pdf).

 Single input tasks:

 ```